Stuttgart 21

 Stuttgart 21 is a railway and urban development project in Stuttgart, Germany.
 It is a part of the Stuttgart–Augsburg new and upgraded railway and the Main Line for Europe (Paris—Vienna) within the framework of the Trans-European Networks.
 Its core is a renewed Stuttgart Hauptbahnhof, among some 57 km of new railways, including some 30 km of tunnels and 25 km of high-speed lines.

 The project was officially announced in April 1994.
 Construction work began on 2 February 2010.
 In March 2013, total costs were officially estimated at €6.5 billion, the previous estimate being €4.5 billion in 2009.
 In March 2022, Deutsche Bahn estimated the total cost at €9.15 billion.
 Heated debate ensued on a broad range of issues, including the relative costs and benefits, geological and environmental concerns, as well as performance issues.

-As of 2019, the start of operation is expected in late 2025, versus an initial estimation of 2019 (made in 2010).
+In 2019, operations had been expected to start in December 2025, delayed from the initial estimation of 2019 (made in 2010).
+In 2024, the opening date for main elements of the project was delayed again, to December 2026.
+In 2025, the planned opening date of December 2026 was canceled due to technical issues with the new signaling system.

 Concept

 The concept attempts to combine plans for high-speed links from Stuttgart to other cities with the improvement of local infrastructure and replacement of the current terminal station.
-The current 17-track station is to be replaced by an underground 8-track through station.
+The current 16-track station is to be replaced by an underground 8-track through station which is currently under construction.

 The new tracks are planned to cross below ground at right angles to the northern end of the existing building.
-Parts of the historic Paul Bonatz Hauptbahnhof building, the platforms and approach tracks are to be demolished, and the land sold for development.
+Parts of the historic Bonatzbau building, the platforms and approach tracks are to be demolished, and the land sold for urban development.

 The plans include new surface and underground lines connecting the station in Stuttgart’s enclosed central valley with existing lines.
 The Stuttgart–Wendlingen high-speed line running through a new tunnel, the Filder Tunnel, would connect the replacement Hauptbahnhof with a new Filder station (Filderbahnhof), serving the Airport, the Messe (trade fair) and the Filderstadt district.
-The line would then connect to the planned Wendlingen-Ulm high-speed line.
+The line would then connect to the new Wendlingen-Ulm high-speed line, which was opened in late 2022.
 The carriage sidings would be moved to the area of Untertürkheim station to clear land for redevelopment.

 On 2 April 2009, the Premier of Baden-Württemberg, Günther Oettinger, signed the finance agreement with the German Minister of Transport, Wolfgang Tiefensee and Deutsche Bahn board member Stefan Garber.

 On 23 November 2009, it was announced that construction would commence in February 2010, on condition that the overall costs do not exceed €4.5 billion.

-DB subsidiary DB ProjektBau is planning the project on behalf of DB Netze and DB Station & Service and is its promoter for the development approval process.
+DB subsidiary DB ProjektBau has planned the project on behalf of DB Netze and DB Station & Service and is its promoter for the development approval process.